saqibali-2k/TumourClassifier/README.md

 # Tumour Classifier

 A webapp that predicts whether an image of a skin tumor is benign or malignant.
-Diclaimer: this isn't supposed to provide an medical advice, its a fun experiment.
+Disclaimer: this app is not created to provide medical advice, its just a fun experiment.

 # Structure